DVT (Deep Vein Thrombosis)

 - Tenderness or pain in extremity

-- Occasionally the feeling of warmth in leg
+- Occasionally the feeling of warmth in the leg

 Call your doctor if symptoms are present